sharriet/object-finder/README.md

     python server.py
 Test it by making a GET request to `http://localhost:8000/cgi-bin/call_object_finder.py` from a browser.

+Alternatively you can test the object finder without connecting a camera feed by editing `call_object_finder.py` so that it loads the test image (also explained in the comments).

 For (hopefully) obvious reasons, the object-finder API is only meant to be served locally.
 While the server script may be used for other things, it should never be used in production as it isn't secure.